-In the case of child protection, it is best practice to get consent to share information if possible and as long as it will not increase the risk of harm to the child.
-In most instances parents/carers and the child depending on his/her age should be informed that you are making a safeguarding referral to children's social care unless to do so might put a child or adult or in further danger, or where you suspect the carers/parents may be directly harming the child or where it might put yourself in danger.
+a child or adult in further danger, where you suspect the carers/parents may be directly harming the child or where it might put you in danger.
 If anyone is unsure about this, they should speak to the Director or have a conversation with children's social care to seek further advice.